mnelson4/printmyblog/readme.txt

 == Frequently Asked Questions ==

-= How do I create a PDF using Print My Blog? =
+= How do I create a PDF using Quick Print? =
+*Use Pro Print and the Pro Print Service.
+However, your browser can still make pretty good PDFs for free.*

 This plugin just puts the content onto a single web page so your browser can print it or create a PDF from it.
 Because your browser is what creates the PDF, it depends on the browser.
 Check out the instructions that apply to you:

 Google Chrome